OctopusDeploy/docs/docs/administration/sync-instances/index.md

 ### Data you cannot sync

-The Octopus Deploy REST API is powerful, but it has its limits.
-It doesn't return sensitive information or allow you to modify audit history.
+The Octopus Deploy REST API is powerful, but it has intentional limits put in place for security and auditability.
+Namely, it doesn't return sensitive information or allow you to modify audit history.
 Because of that, you cannot sync:

 - Sensitive Data
     - Sensitive Variables